pococms/website/docs/theme-framework.md

 ### layout.css

-The PocoCMS theme framework's [layout.css](https://github.com/pococms/poco/blob/main/.poco/css/layout.css) file handles how page elements are arranged but most crucically it defines the relationship between article and aside so that both right and left orientation work.
+The PocoCMS theme framework's [layout.css](https://github.com/pococms/poco/blob/main/.poco/css/layout.css) file handles how page elements are arranged but most crucially it defines the relationship between article and aside so that both right and left orientation work.